-This section provides more detailed explanation on the network operation modes in general.
+This section provides a more detailed explanation on the general network operation modes.

-The Network Page allows the administrator to setup bridge or routing functionality.
-Device can operate in bridge or router mode.
-The IP configuration as described below is required for device management purposes.
+The 'Network Page' allows the administrator to setup the bridge or routing functionality.
+The IP configuration described below is required for device management purposes.
 IP addresses can either be retrieved from a DHCP server or configured manually.
-Use the Network menu to configure the IP settings.
+Use the 'Network' menu to configure the IP settings.